CateGitau/categitau.github.io/_posts/2020-08-08-machine-translation-eval-metrics.md

 ## Standard n-gram precision
 BLEU metric is based on the presison metric.
-Precision is computed by counting up the number of Machine translated words(n-grams) that occur in any reference translation and divide that by the total number of words in the candidate translation.
+Precision is computed by counting up the number of machine translated words(n-grams) that occur in any reference translation and divide that by the total number of words in the candidate translation.

-Using the example above, calcualting the unigram precision of *MT output 1*, we would count the number of unigrams in *MT Output 1* that appear in any of the reference sentences then divide that total count with the total number of words in the Machine translated sentence as shown below:
+Using the example above, calcualting the unigram precision of *MT output 1*, we would count the number of unigrams in *MT Output 1* that appear in any of the reference sentences then divide that total count with the total number of words in the machine translated sentence as shown below:

 | unigram  |  shown in refrence? |
 |---|---|